Jiřina Žertová: Work

 In the early 1990s, Jiřina Žertová felt that she had exhausted her creative possibilities in blown objects.
 The cooperation with the glassworks also became complicated during privatisation and with the arrival of new owners.
 She found absolute freedom of creativity and independence in the application of the principle of layering painted flat glass.
 The form of the artist's works is less dramatic in external form.
 The seemingly immaterial prisms of layered panels do not expand into space, they enclose themselves.
 The glass has become a building element, a carrier of the painted colour structure, a mediator of the visual variability of the whole object.
 In its enclosed interior space, a volatile game is unfolding with colour and light variability, with the illusion of the tangible, with spatial magic, with the distortion of the logic of the object's construction by the reflections of mirrors.
 Although it is again possible to see similarities with reality in the works, the connection is generally symbolic.
 The often large-scale works can thus be approached primarily as a generous offer of an experience of an impressive play with multiplicity, with colour and structure, with something seen and yet elusive.
 As the horizon shifts, illusory shapes and bodies appear and disappear again, lending the compositions the character of a mobile object.
-This layering of flat glass in conjunction with gestural abstract painting has shifted the painting from defined spatial shapes to the third dimension and makes Jiřina Žertová's works unique even on an international scale.
+This layering of flat glass in conjunction with gestural abstract painting has shifted the painting from defined spatial shapes to the third dimension and distinguishes Jiřina Žertová's works within the international context.

 In the decade after 2011, Jiřina Žertová began to work with compositions oriented towards height, where she managed to dynamise and undulate some objects by deviating them from the axis.
 Objects composed of plate glass offer a range of visual effects - shapes can blend into each other, as well as shift in and out of view, and coloured painted surfaces seen in the foreground are added to those reflected by mirrors.
 In this way, the artist has created a large number of charismatic works - complex spatial objects composed of flat glass.
 The layers feature a rich swirl of colour structures, but also monochrome black or red lines combined with flat areas (Babylon, 2012).
 In the objects created after 2013, she has also resolved the coherence of vertically arranged glasses and created several objects in which austere geometric shapes are applied.

-In the authenticity of her artistic handwriting, Jiřina Žertová is still one of the most prominent figures of contemporary studio glass in the Czech Republic, and her works have a recognised position in the international context.
+Jiřina Žertová has exhibited her studio glass work internationally and her works are held in major collections in the Czech Republic and abroad.